Titan (moon): Prebiotic conditions and life

-Titan is thought to be a prebiotic environment rich in complex organic compounds, but its surface is in a deep freeze at -179 C so life as we know it cannot exist on the moon's frigid surface.
+Titan is thought to be a prebiotic environment rich in complex organic compounds, but its surface is in a deep freeze at -179 C so it is currently understood that life cannot exist on the moon's frigid surface.
 However, Titan seems to contain a global ocean beneath its ice shell, and within this ocean, conditions are potentially suitable for microbial life.

 The Cassini–Huygens mission was not equipped to provide evidence for biosignatures or complex organic compounds; it showed an environment on Titan that is similar, in some ways, to ones hypothesized for the primordial Earth.
 Scientists surmise that the atmosphere of early Earth was similar in composition to the current atmosphere on Titan, with the important exception of a lack of water vapor on Titan.